nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Test case 1: `delete-task 1`

    Expected: The task for the first application is deleted.
-Details of the deleted task shown in the status message.
+Details of the deleted task shown in the Command Result Box.
    Timestamp in the status bar is updated.

 2. Test case 2: `delete-task 2`

    Expected: No task is deleted (no existing task).
-Error details shown in the status message.
+Error details shown in the Command Result Box.

 3. Test case 3: `delete-task 0`